- July 18, 2018: PharmCAS and Supplemental Applications open

 When You Are Done

 Once you have submitted your PharmCAS application and your supplemental application, the Admissions Committee will review the entire application (PharmCAS and the UNC supplemental application) and invite selected applicants to interview for our program.
-Interviews will be scheduled November through February.
-We begin mailing invitations in mid-October.
+Interviews will be scheduled October through February.
 Not all applicants will be invited to interview.
-Please note that the interview is equally as important in the admission process as other factors considered for admission.
+Please note that the interview is equally as important in the admission process as other factors.

-The UNC Eshelman School of Pharmacy utilizes the Multiple Mini Interview (MMI).
+We use the Multiple Mini Interview (MMI).
 The MMI is a series of 7 interview stations consisting of timed (eight-minute) interview scenarios.
-Applicants rotate through the stations, each with its own interviewer and scenario, over the course of an hour.
-The MMI will not test prior knowledge, but will assess characteristics and attributes which the Admissions Committee feel are important for success as a pharmacist.
+The MMI will not test prior pharmacy knowledge, but will assess characteristics and attributes the Admissions Committee feel are important for success as a pharmacist.
 In addition to the MMI, applicants will be able to take a tour of the School, learn more about the PharmD program, and meet with faculty, current PharmD students, and student affairs personnel.

 PharmCAS Application Status: If you wish to see if your application file is complete and whether PharmCAS has forwarded your file to UNC, you can log in to your PharmCAS application and check the Status menu option.